Inverted Hammer Candlestick - Shooting Star Candlestick - Inverted Hammer vs Shooting Star Candlesticks

 Inverted Hammer Bullish Candlestick - Shooting Star Bearish Candlestick - Bullish vs Bearish Candles Patterns

-Inverted Hammer Candlestick Pattern and Shooting Star Candlestick Setup candle-sticks look alike.
+Inverted Hammer Candle Pattern & Shooting Star Candlestick Setup candle-sticks look alike.
 These candlesticks patterns have a long upper shadow and a short body at the bottom.
-Their fill colour doesn't matter.
-What matters is where they appear if at the top of a market trend (star) or the bottom of a market trend (hammer).
+Their fill colour does not matter.
+What matters is where they appear if at the top of a market trend (star) or the bottom of a trend (hammer).

-Difference is that inverted hammer is a bullish reversal pattern while shooting star is a bearish reversal pattern.
+Difference is that inverted hammer is a bullish reversal setup while shooting star is a bearish reversal pattern.

 Upward Trend Reversal - Shooting Star Candlesticks